opensearch-project/opensearch-py-ml/_sources/cli/create_connector.rst.txt

         Output information saved successfully to /Documents/cli/output.yml

-* Create connector using a configuration file:
+**Creating a connector using a configuration file**

-    Command:
+    To create a connector using a configuration file, run the following command:

     ``opensearch-ml connector create --path /Documents/cli/connector_config.yml``

-    Assume user has connector_config.yml file with this content:
+    This example assumes that you have a `connector_config.yml` file at the specified path with the following content:

     .. code-block:: yaml